mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-integer-text.webp)

-The integer and string are stored together in the cell, just as we specified when creating the index.
+The integer and string are stored together in the Cell, just as we specified when creating the Index.

+## Conclusion

+Based on the work done, we saw how Indexes in SQLite are structured.
+We looked at how record data is stored in memory and how the B-Tree organizes and accesses this data.
+The visualization helped analyze and compare different Indexes.

-To recreate all of these examples, you can run the following:
+To reproduce all of these examples, you can run the following:
 ```bash
 docker run -it --rm -v "$PWD":/app/data --platform linux/x86_64 mrsuh/sqlite-index bash
 sh bin/test-index.sh
 ```

 Code and examples are available [here](https://github.com/mrsuh/sqlite-index)

-## Conclusion

-Based on the work performed, it was possible to visualize the internal structure of indexes in SQLite, examining how record data is stored in persistent and operational memory, and how the B-Tree organizes storage and access to data.
-Using custom tools for analyzing and visualizing the structure of index trees, along with creating detailed images across various data volumes, we can clearly observe differences in page sizes, page arrangement, the number of cells at each level, and the effect of sort order or expressions on index content.
-The visualization has helped demonstrate how the structure changes with the addition of new records and how using VACUUM and REINDEX can optimize and reduce the number of pages needed to store the same data.

-In the next part, I'll try to visualize index-based searches and look into some interesting SQL queries.
+Next, I'll focus on visualizing Index-based searches and explore some interesting SQL queries.